balena-io/balena-cli/doc/cli.markdown

 or 'recommended' (excludes pre-releases, will fail if only pre-release versions are available), or 'menu' (will show the interactive menu)

+## os build-config &#60;image&#62; &#60;device-type&#62;

+Use this command to prebuild the OS config once and skip the interactive part of `resin os configure`.

+Examples:

+	$ resin os build-config ../path/rpi3.img raspberrypi3 --output rpi3-config.json
+	$ resin os configure ../path/rpi3.img 7cf02a6 --config "$(cat rpi3-config.json)"

+### Options

+#### --advanced, -v

+show advanced commands

+#### --output, -o &#60;output&#62;

+the path to the output JSON file

 ## os configure &#60;image&#62; &#60;uuid&#62;

-Use this command to configure a previously download operating system image with a device.
+Use this command to configure a previously downloaded operating system image for the specific device.

 Examples: